simplymichael/express-user-manager/CONTRIBUTING.md

 > ```
 >
 > This does the following:
-> 1. add the original repository as a "remote" called "upstream"
+> 1. adds the original repository as a "remote" called "upstream"
 >
-> 2. fetch the git information from that remote
+> 2. fetches the git information from that remote
 >
-> 3. set your local `master` branch to pull the latest changes from the upstream master branch whenever you run `git pull`.
+> 3. sets your local `master` branch to pull the latest changes from the upstream master branch whenever you run `git pull`.
 >
 > Now you can make all of your pull request branches based on this local `master` branch.
 >
 > Whenever you want to update your local `master` branch, do a regular `git pull`.
-> You can push the updated changes to your remote origin master by running `git` push.
+> You can push the updated changes to your remote origin master by running `git push`.

 ## Development

 ### Automated testing
 To run the tests,
-- Ensure you have a MongoDB server running on the **default port (27017)** (See **[Setting up test databases](#setting-up-test-databases)** for an example of how to do this)
+- Ensure you have a MongoDB server running on the **default port (27017)**.
+  (See **[Setting up test databases](#setting-up-test-databases)** for an example of how to do this)
-- Ensure you have a MySQL server running on the **default port (3306)** and ensure the **`users`** table exists in the database.
+- Ensure you have a MySQL server running on the **default port (3306)** and that a table named ***users*** exists in the database.
   (See **[Setting up test databases](#setting-up-test-databases)** for an example of how to do this)
 - `cd` into the *express-user-manager* directory.
 - Copy the *.env.example* file to *.env* and edit the values for the following variables: